 Personally, I like to go for a slightly surreal or over the top look in my photos so I use apps like Lenslight ($2.99), Alien Sky ($2.99), Juxtaposer ($2.99), Distressed FX ($0.99) and Mextures ($1.99) to add lighting effects, textures and other special effects elements to my images.

-HandyPhoto ($2.99) and TouchRetouch ($1.99) are very powerful retouching tools for removing unwanted objects and distractions from your iPhone photos.
+TouchRetouch ($1.99) is a very powerful photo retouch app for removing unwanted objects and distractions from your iPhone photos.

 If you like to get more creative with your editing there are some great apps for creating painterly style images, abstract art and applying distressed textures to your iPhone photos.